-Not only does this year look bright for database administrator (DBA) jobs, but so do the coming years: The position ranked as one of the top career choices in U.S. News & World Report, and the Bureau of Labor Statistics projects over 11 percent job employment growth through 2024.
+Not only does this year look bright for database administrator (DBA) jobs, but so do the coming years: The Bureau of Labor Statistics projects over 9 percent job employment growth through 2028 in this field.

-“The need for experts in data manipulation, reporting and integration within business units has driven demand within organizations for those with database administration skills," said Chris Mathe, branch manager of technology consulting services for Robert Half Technology in Minneapolis.
+“The need for experts in data manipulation, reporting and integration within business units has driven demand within organizations for those with database administration skills," says Chris Mathe, division director for Robert Half Technology in Minneapolis.

 Use our Salary Calculator to adjust a database administrator salary for your city.

 Want to know what it takes to have a database administrator career?
 Here are the essential degrees and qualifications required:

 - A strong technical foundation in database structure, system configuration, installation and practice.

 - Knowledge and experience in major relational database languages and applications, such as Microsoft SQL Server, Oracle and IBM DB2.